nomeata/haskell-for-readers/haskell-for-readers.md

 :::

 ::: Solution
 There are four: `Nothing`, `Just Nothing`, `Just (Just False)` and `Just (Just True)`.
 It can be useful if, for example, the outer `Maybe` indicates whether some input was *valid*, whereas `Just Nothing` could indicate that the input was valid, but empty.
-But arguably this is not best practice, and dedicated data types with more speaking names could be preferred here.
+But arguably this is not best practice, and dedicated data types with more descriptive names could be preferred here.
 :::

 ### `Either` ☆

-With Maybe we can express “one or none”.
+With `Maybe` we can express “one or none”.
 Sometimes we want “one or another” type.
 For this, the standard library provides
 ``` {.haskell .slide}
 data Either a b = Left a | Right b
 ```